 Most, but not all, federal aid is awarded on the basis of financial need.
 Need is determined from data you report on the Free Application for Federal Student Aid (FAFSA).
-For more information, visit our website at finaid.tulane.edu.
+For more information, visit our website at http://tulane.edu/financialaid/.